matthew-andrews/mattandre.ws/source/_posts/make-for-hipsters.md

 In this case we have a single ‘target’, `dothings`, and a single line ‘recipe’, `echo "hello world"`.
 The recipe simply prints out the text ‘hello world’ into the terminal.

-Try this by runing that rule by typing `make dothing` into your terminal.
-It should output someting like:-
+Try this by running that rule by typing `make dothing` into your terminal.
+It should output something like:-

 ```
 $ make dothings